erichs/presentation-shellcraft/slides.md

 Insight:
 ### statements freeze perspectives, questions open them up.

+!NOTES
+at the outset I said I wanted to examine how changing our perspectives can allow us to see old technology in new ways.
+If you'll permit me, I'm going to wax philosophical for a minute

+I've bumped up against a limiting belief that I find dissatisfying.
+I'd like to shake up my perspective, get some cognitive space to see things from a new angle.

+That's easy to say, but How do you do that?

+Here's a trick I've learned.

+It works by noticing that statements freeze and limit perspectives.
+Beliefs are statements, assertions about what we think is objectively true.

+questions are orthogonal to statements, they move in a different direction entirely.

+This is sort of a Jedi mind trick.
+Before you get too excited, it doesn't work on other people.

+ready?

 !SLIDE

 ## jedi mind trick: inverting limits

 ![AURYN - © CC- (?)
 2000 Tropican](images/AURYN.png)

 ### invert a limiting belief, and turn it into an open-ended question

+!NOTES

+try it out sometime. just remember, simple is not always easy.

 !SLIDE left
 ## inverting limits